btcpayserver/blog/blog/_posts/btcpay-server-2-4-4.md

 We are blocking this attack on two fronts.

-### A unique password for every LND wallet
+#### A unique password for every LND wallet

 Our new LND image no longer creates wallets with a shared default password.
 Every new wallet receives a random password unique to that instance.
 Existing wallets using the old default are migrated automatically when they start. ([details](https://github.com/btcpayserver/lnd/pull/13))

-### Blocking unauthenticated routes at the network edge
+#### Blocking unauthenticated routes at the network edge

 The Docker deployment also blocks LND's unauthenticated wallet setup and unlock routes at BTCPay Server's reverse proxy.
 This removes the brief restart window from the standard public network path. ([details](https://github.com/btcpayserver/btcpayserver-docker/commit/4f2f56dc21f4593936727fc4fe539092ad642bef))

-### External Lightning access is coming back this week
+#### External Lightning access is coming back this week

 We know that some users rely on external access to LND or Core Lightning for mobile wallets and other tools.

-During this week, we plan to add a new option to the BTCPay Server Docker deployment that will let administrators explicitly reactivate these external routes.
-We will share instructions on our [Twitter/X account](https://x.com/BtcpayServer) in the next few days.
+This week, we plan to restore external access to LND and Core Lightning through a new option in the BTCPay Server Docker deployment. **External access will remain disabled by default.
+Administrators who need it will have to explicitly enable it.** We will share instructions on our [Twitter/X account](https://x.com/BtcpayServer) in the next few days.

 Until then, do not manually expose LND's API through your own reverse proxy.
 If you already did, remove that access and update your server.

-## 3. Plugin Builder server incident
+## Plugin Builder server incident

-Our Plugin Builder server was compromised on August 28.
+During development of 2.4.4, our own self-hosted Plugin Builder server was compromised.
 We detected the intrusion on September 2.

+**This incident affects only plugin developers using the Plugin Builder.
+BTCPay Server users, including those using its plugins, are not affected.**

 We identified the attack method and patched it.
-We also rotated all access tokens and temporarily disabled new Plugin Builder registrations and plugin builds while we complete additional security hardening, both in our own code and with our hosting provider.
-Although we believe the server is now safe, registrations and builds will remain disabled until this work is complete.
+New registrations and plugin builds remain temporarily disabled while we complete further security hardening in our code and with our hosting provider.
+Plugin developers who need to build a new plugin version should contact us directly at `security@btcpayserver.org` in the meantime.

-Fortunately, the damage was largely contained.
-The attacker appeared to use AI-driven automation and may not have targeted BTCPay Server specifically.
-Their activity left many traces, which helped us investigate what happened.
+What we found and what we have done:

-- **Published plugins remained safe.** We found no attempt to replace them with malicious versions.
+- **Published plugins:** We found no attempt to replace them with malicious versions.
 - **All access tokens were rotated.**
 - **Registered email addresses were likely exposed.** Plugin Builder users should be cautious of unexpected emails and phishing attempts.